slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Why are women so much more interesting to men than men are to women?"
 -- Virginia Woolf*

-> *"A suit to women is like lingerie to men."*
+> *"A suit to women is like lingerie to men."
+-- Unknown*

 > *"Women sometimes forgive a man who forces the opportunity, but never a man who misses one."
 -- Charles De Talleyrand-Perigord*

-> *"Man is loved mainly because of two virtues: courage first, loyalty second."
--- Gaius Lucilius*